Loner (Alison Wonderland album)

 Loner is the third studio album by Australian DJ and producer Alison Wonderland, released on 6 May 2022 through EMI Music Australia.
 It follows four years after her previous album Awake, and was preceded by the singles "Bad Things", "Fuck U Love U", "Fear of Dying", "New Day" and "Forever".
-She will tour North America in support of the record.
+She toured North America in support of the record.

 Background

 After years of touring, Wonderland said that the COVID-19 pandemic halting events around the world in 2020 left her feeling "entirely alone" and as if she "had hit [her] rock bottom".
 She eventually returned to recording music as a "way to move forward", taking inspiration from her previous albums to "work out where she's going" and to no longer "be the victim" in the stories she tells.
 Wonderland called Loner a "rebirth" as well as her "most positive album" and hoped that the album would "empower" listeners to "feel less alone".

 Wonderland initially announced a new album at the end of 2021.